 The possibility of an IAC - an armed conflict between two States - must be discarded straight away, because Chechnya never achieved de jure independence.
-While it had issued a declaration of independence and adopted a Constitution prior to the war, Chechnya legally remained part of Russia.1354 According to the black letter of the Constitution of the RSFSF and later the Russian Federation, Chechnya remained an integral part of the Russian Federation.1355 The Khasavyurt Accords did nothing to alter this status.
+While it had issued a declaration of independence and adopted a Constitution prior to the war, Chechnya legally remained part of Russia.
+According to the black letter of the Constitution of the RSFSF and later the Russian Federation, Chechnya remained an integral part of the Russian Federation.
 They stipulate that the "mutual relations between the Russian Federation and the Chechen Republic" should only be determined later on.
-In this, the Accord was deliberately vague.1356 The Russians saw it as proof for Chechnya's autonomy within the Russian Federation, the Chechens as a reaffirmation of their independence.1357 In reality, the Accords did nothing but buy time.
+In this, the Accord was deliberately vague.
+The Russians saw it as proof for Chechnya's autonomy within the Russian Federation, the Chechens as a reaffirmation of their independence.
+In reality, the Accords did nothing but buy time.
 While absolute independence could well have been the result of the negotiations, the Accords made clear that "concerning